tsiguenz/boot2root/mandatory/writeup1/README.md

 cmd=cat /home/LOOKATME/password
 lmezard:G!@M6f4Eatau{sF"
 ```

-## lmezard ftp: THE WAY TO HAVE FUN!
+## lmezard ftp - THE WAY TO HAVE FUN

 This `credentials` can be used on ftp server.
 With this access with have obtained 2 files:

 ```bash